Cal Raleigh Player Props: Mariners vs. Athletics

 Cal Raleigh At The Plate

-- Among the qualifying hitters in MLB, he ranks 132nd in batting average, 111th in on-base percentage, and 45th in slugging.

-- Raleigh has picked up a hit in 58.3% of his 24 games this season, with more than one hit in 25.0% of them.
+- Raleigh has picked up a hit in 14 of 25 games this year, with multiple hits six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.